traitecoevo/austraits.build/README.md

 ***Build***

-Building the database should then be as easily as running the code in the file `build.R`.
+Building the database should then be as easy as running the code in the file `build.R`.
 Note this code can use multiple CPUs, to do this, change the number of workers to > 1.

 ```
 source("build.R")